tes/seguir/readme.md

 ## Requires

 This uses Node, Restify for the API server with Cassandra as a backend, and if using background workers requires Redis to manage the worker scheduling.

+### Production Use

+Seguir is in use in production at https://www.tes.com, create an account and take a look.